 What I Study

-My research interests lie in Theoretical Nuclear Astrophysics.
+My research interests are in theoretical nuclear astrophysics.
 More specifically, I have studied the effects of non-standard interactions on neutrino flavor oscillation, as well as the the effects of neutrinos in core-collapse supernovae.
 For more technical information on my research goals you can read my Research Statement.

 Who I Work With

 Tools I Use

-As a theorist my tools are primarily computational.
-I use the AGILE-BOLTZTRAN code for core-collapse hydrodynamics and neutrino transport as well as the SQA code developed at NC State by Dr. Kneller to handle neutrino flavor evolution.
+I use the AGILE-BOLTZTRAN (Fortran) code for core-collapse hydrodynamics and neutrino transport as well as the SQA (C++) code developed at NC State by Dr. Kneller to handle neutrino flavor evolution.